Contact Us for a Free Consultation (213) 542-0979

 Independent Investigation by Our Law Firm

-Other times what we'll do in addition to making a statement, is we will go out and find witnesses, take witness statements through my investigator and then use those statements in order to show that a particular person is innocent of a crime.
+Other times, in addition to making a statement, we will go out and find witnesses, take witness statements through my investigator, and then use those statements to show that a particular person is innocent of a crime.

-So, now you've got witnesses who are countering what the prosecutors are saying and you have the defendant giving a statement.
+So, now you've got witnesses countering the prosecutors' statements and the defendant giving a statement.
 Obviously, you want the statement to be in conjunction with whatever the client has said.

-So, now that starts to give you an opportunity to attack the prosecution's case and show that your client is innocent and give another side to the story.
-It usually can be documented through your investigator when you use those witnesses.
+So, now you have an opportunity to attack the prosecution's case, show that your client is innocent, and give another side to the story.
+When you use those witnesses, your investigator usually can document this.

-So, long story short, I would say it is never a good idea to give a statement to the police unless your attorney believes it is in your best interests to do so and your attorney is directing you through that particular statement.
+So, long story short, I would say it is never a good idea to state the police unless your attorney believes it is in your best interests to do so.
+Your attorney is directing you through that particular statement.

-Never a Good Idea to Give Statement to Police
+Never a Good Idea to Give a Statement to the Police

-You trying to give the statement by yourself is not a good idea and is very dangerous because you are not getting a fair shake when it comes to giving that statement.
+You trying to state by yourself is not a good idea and is very dangerous because you need to get a fair shake when it comes to giving that statement.
 That's the problem.
-If you are given a fair shake that might be a different story, but when you have law enforcement just simply looking to get you so to speak.
+If you are given a fair shake, that might be a different story, but when you have law enforcement just simply looking to get you, so to speak.

-That's usually a recipe for disaster in a situation where you don't want the police being able to get your statement.
+That's usually a recipe for disaster in a situation where you don't want the police to be able to obtain your statement.

-So, if you have either given a statement to the police or it's at the pre-filing stage and you're thinking about giving a statement to the police, hire somebody like me who has been doing it for a long time.
+So, if you have either given a statement to the police or it's at the pre-filing stage and you're thinking about starting the police, hire somebody like me who has been doing it for a long time.

-Tell me the story in the privacy of my office and it is protected by the attorney-client privilege and then let me figure out exactly how we're going to deal with the police.
+Tell me your story in the privacy of my office, where it is protected by the attorney-client privilege.
+This ensures that your information is safe and then let me figure out exactly how we're going to deal with the police.

-Also, what we're going to say, and I can call them up and give them whatever other information you want to give them, and this way you're not going to do or say anything to incriminate yourself, because it is going to be me who is doing the talking for you.
+Also, what we're going to say, and I can call them up and give them whatever other information you want to give them.
+This way, you're not going to do or say anything to incriminate yourself because it is going to be me who is doing the talking for you.

 About the Author